Azure-Samples/MachineLearningSamples-PredictiveMaintenance/README.md

 This scenario gives the reader an overview of how to build an end to end predictive maintenance solution using PySpark within the Jupyter notebook environment in *Azure Machine Learning Workbench*.
 The scenario also guides the reader on how the best model can be easily operationalized and deployed using *Azure Machine Learning Model Management* environment for use in a production environment for making real time failure predictions.
 Then the reader can edit relevant parts of the scenario to fit their business needs.

+# Data/Telemetry
+ This advance scenarios for *General Predictive Maintenance* collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.